See How Easily You Can Cook Like A Modern Vegan Chef

 Gordon Ramsay’s Broccoli Soup

-Chef Ramsay’s super simple broccoli soup beat out the version that contained 20 different ingredients in a competition.
+Chef Ramsay’s super simple broccoli soup beat the version containing 20 different ingredients in a competition.
 His fancier version calls for blue cheese and walnuts as garnish; skip the cheese to keep it vegan.

 Does the birthday boy or girl have food allergies?
 Use this recipe for delicious cupcakes that keep the whole party happy.